themesberg/flowbite/content/components/clipboard.md

 {{< /example >}}

 ## Copy button with modal

+Use this example to show an input field where you can copy the URL of the current page and also show a modal with the copied URL when the copy button is clicked.

 {{< example id="copy-to-clipboard-modal" class="flex justify-center items-center h-full" github="components/clipboard.md" show_dark=true iframeHeight="580" javascript=`
 const clipboard = FlowbiteInstances.getInstance('CopyClipboard', 'course-url');